samsam996/ShastryGS/README.md

 # Ground state of the anisotropic Shastry-Sutherland model

-Computes the ground state wavefunction for the anisotropic Shastry-Sutherland model with iPEPS and simple update in the dimer basis.
+Computes the ground state wavefunction for the the anisotropic Shastry-Sutherland interaction $J_1, J2, ..$.
+We assume the ground state to have a $N\times N$ unit cell in the dimer basis.

-$N$ is the length of the unit cell in the dimer basis, it can take N = (2,6,8). $D$ is the bond dimension of the local tensor, $J_2$ is the intra dimer interaction, $J_1$ the interdimer interaction.
+The optimisation of the local tensors is done using the simple update.

+By mapping the dimer to local tensors, the wavefunction is written as an infinite tensor network on the square lattice.
+The overlap and observables are then computed by using the CTMRG algorithm.

+To start the environement
+'''
+julia --project=.
+using Pkg
+Pkg.instantiate("ShastryGS")
+'''

+The tensors are stored in the /Results folder in a jld2 format, while the observables are stored in the /Results folder in .mat format.

-Two different models ar possible, the XY
+Two different models are possible, the $XY$ model

 $$
 H = \sum J_1 (S_x S_x + \Delta (S_y S_y + S_z S_z)) + h_x S_x + h_z S_z
 $$

-and XYZ model
+or $XYZ$ model

 $$
 H = \sum J_1 (Jx S_x S_x + Jy S_y S_y + Jz S_z S_z) + h_x S_x + h_z S_z
 $$

+To run the simulations,

+'''
+include("main.jl")
+'''
+or
+'''
+sbatch SSM.run
+''''
+for HPC environments